riggs9162/RiggsHelixPlugins/README.md

 ## Stamina Effect
 When you are about to run out of stamina your screen gets blurry and a breathing noise starts, I had no clue how to make it fade, DM me if you know how.

+## Extended Items
+A Plugin which creates items through 1 lua file.